leandroromn/WelcomeAboard/README.md

     <img src="repository-images/real-example.png" alt="Real Example" />
 </p>

-> *Please, extract your strings to a constant file or similar.* 😝
+> *Please, extract your strings to a separate file.* 😝

 You can copy the following code and paste in your project to get the same result above:
 ```swift